-BBP Wells #1, #2, and #3 serve drinking water to a total of 9,903 individuals (Ref.
+BBP Wells #1, #2, #3, and #4 serve drinking water to a total of 9,903 individuals (Ref.
 5, p.2; 42, p.
 1; 51, p.1).
+However, as mentioned above, with the addition of BBP Well #4 to the drinking water system, BBP Wells #1 and #2 now are used as standby wells.
+The Town of Spencer did not provide sufficient documentation on the frequency of use of these standby wells and therefore, consistent with the HRS, are not being considered in the targets factor category scoring at this site (Ref.
+1, p.
+51603).
 BBP supplies drinking water to the Town of Spencer, Stinesville, Patricksburg, and Bowling Green which include portions of rural Owen, Monroe, and Clay Counties (Ref.
 4, p.
 2).
-Since BBP Well #2 supplies greater than 40 percent of the water supply, the population served is calculated based on well capacity (Ref.
+Since BBP Wells #3 and/or #4 must supply greater than 40 percent of the water supply, the population served is calculated based on well capacity (Ref.
 1, Section 3.3.2).
 Table 5 below shows the population that was apportioned to each well along with other pertinent information needed for the calculation.